UQ-PAC/BASIL/src/test/readme.md

 make extract
 ```
 This should be enough to run the SystemTests through mill.
+Note that `make extract` will not overwrite any existing output files.
+Use `make clean -j4` beforehand if needed.

 For much more detail about the lifting process, including how to add or edit
 test cases, keep reading.